Emmett Till’s relatives lead protest to home of his accuser

 A recently unearthed arrest warrant for Ms Bryant that was never served led to renewed calls for her to be held accountable for Till’s murder.

-In August, a grand jury declined to indict Ms Bryant for the crime, which galvanised the civil rights movement.
+In August, a grand jury declined to indict the 88-year-old (now known as Carolyn Bryant Donham) for the crime, which galvanised the civil rights movement.

-The group that gathered near her last known address in Bowling Green on Saturday called itself True Healing Under God, and including members of the Black Panthers and the Lion of Judah Armed Forces along with Till’s relatives, according to the Louisville Courier Journal.
+The group that gathered near her last known address in Bowling Green on Saturday called itself True Healing Under God, and included members of the Black Panthers and the Lion of Judah Armed Forces along with Till’s relatives, according to Louisville’s Courier Journal.

 “For hiding and concealing Carolyn Bryant how do you find the state of Kentucky?” protest organiser and civil rights activist John Barnett asked, according to footage from WKBO.